Nohossat/pubmed_query_api/readme.md

 ![sql_model](img/model.png)

+### Document-Based Database

+We prepare the data (convert data from CSV to JSON) to save into a MongoDB database.

+We will only use one collection : article.

 ## Third step : SQL queries

-We decided to extract the following data:
+From the SQL database, we decided to extract the following data:
     - abstracts by authors being published more than twice
     - journal ranking by number of publications
     - number of articles published by year